-The portfolio managers who are primarily responsible for the day-to-day management of PennantPark do not manage any other registered investment companies, pooled investment vehicles or other accounts.
-The table below shows the dollar range of shares of common stock to be beneficially owned by each manager of the investment adviser and each of our officers after giving effect to the private placement of 320,000 shares of common stock to our directors and officers, our investment adviser and the management of our investment adviser immediately prior to this offering.
+The portfolio managers who are primarily responsible for the day-to-day management of Pennant do not manage any other registered investment companies, pooled investment vehicles or other accounts.
+The table below shows the dollar range of shares of common stock beneficially owned, as of March 5, 2007, by each portfolio manager of Pennant.